u11d-com/terraform-aws-medusajs/examples/minimal/README.md

 - Deploys a minimal MedusaJS backend infrastructure.
 - Uses a pre-built backend Docker image from GitHub Registry `ghcr.io/u11d-com/medusa-backend`.
 - Optionally seeds the database during deployment.
-- Creates an Elastic Container Registry (ECR) repository to store your custom backend images.
+- Creates an Elastic Container Registry (ECR) repository to store your custom frontend images.
 - Provides outputs for accessing the deployed resources.
 - Configurable using Terraform variables.

 ## Deployment Strategy
 MedusaJS starter kits typically use the Next.js framework to build the storefront web application.
 Next.js requires that the MedusaJS backend is available and responsive during the build process to properly fetch data and create a fully functional storefront.
-This is important because storefront will be built with the API provided by backend application.
+This is important because storefront will be built using the API provided by the backend application.

-Therefore, the deployment process can be divided into two main steps:
+This module is configured to create an Elastic Container Registry (ECR) for your storefront image.
+The typical deployment process involves the following steps:

 1. **Deploy the MedusaJS backend:** First, you must deploy the backend infrastructure using this Terraform module.
 Obtain the backend URL from the module's output.
+2.  **Build and push the storefront image:** Build your Next.js storefront application, pointing it to the deployed backend URL from step 1.
+Then, either build a Docker image of your storefront and push it to the ECR repository created by this module, *or use a pre-built storefront image and proceed to step 3*.
-2. **Build and deploy the storefront:** After the backend is deployed and running, you can proceed to build your Next.js storefront application, pointing it to deployed backend URL from step 1.
-Once storefront application is built, deploy it to the infrastructure of your choice.
-If you already have prebuilt storefront application as a Docker image, you can use this module to deploy it, by providing `storefront_container_image` value.
+3.  **Deploy the storefront:** Finally, you can configure this module to deploy storefront from the image stored in your ECR, by setting `storefront_create` option to true and providing proper image tag.
+If you already have a prebuilt storefront application as a Docker image, you can use this module to deploy it, by providing the `storefront_container_image` variable with the full image path including the tag.

-This module focuses on the backend deployment but can deploy storefront if `storefront_create` option is set to true and proper `storefront_container_image` is provided.
+While this module primarily focuses on backend deployment, it also supports storefront deployment as mentioned in step 3.

 ## Prerequisites